 I was taking a photograph of the retablo when a very old veiled woman started inching her way slowly along the nave through her knees until she reached the altar’s front steps.
 I was mesmerized by what I saw.

 She looked ancient, around eighty or ninety years of age and I could just imagine how hard it was for her to do penitence like that.
-She kneeled motionlessly, head bowed for some minutes silently uttering a prayer before she crossed herself, moved up and slowly walked out of the church.
+She kneeled motionlessly, head bowed for some minutes silently uttering a prayer before she crossed herself, moved up and slowly walked out of Bacolod Cathedral.

-Having captured her photograph, I think I was finished here.
-I followed suit and exited to a brand new morning in Bacolod.
+Having captured her photograph, I think my work is finished here.
+I followed suit and exited to a brand new Bacolod City morning.

 San Sebastian Cathedral